vbotka/ansible-collection-freebsd/docs/source/playbooks/pb-iocage-template.rst

 Synopsis
 ^^^^^^^^

-This playbook creates templates from the dictionary *templates*.
+This playbook creates `iocage templates`_ from the dictionary *templates*.
 For example,

 .. code-block:: yaml